ndreslittig/prs-list/README.md

 Known issues:
 Recent performance list start dates are currently hardcoded.
 Will address in the future.
 Relies on a compiling 'prDataObj.js' file.
 If a corrupt one exists, delete it or make the file contents blank.

-Split timer, located in a different repo, has its own couple issues.
-If you adjust the 'goal time', you need to change (even to the same value) either 'race distance' or 'distance per spit' to get the pacing information to update.